Student Success and Graduation

 - What is partial General Education (GE) Certification?
 Partial Certification means that transfer students have completed subject and unit requirements in one or more GE categories, but not all.

-CSULB offers 85 baccalaureate majors (see Colleges and Departments for a list of degree programs and admission requirements).
+CSULB offers over 130 undergraduate degrees (see CSULB Colleges and Departments for a list of degree programs and admission requirements).
 Baccalaureate degrees are constructed of three interrelated areas: (1) the breadth component, called the General Education (GE) Program, which is the basis for the baccalaureate degree with courses that offer training in general skills, methodologies, and habits of thought; (2) the depth component, or major, which establishes an understanding of the breadth of a body of knowledge, competence in the fundamental skills and methodologies of the discipline, and understanding and skill at an appropriate depth in one or more facets of the discipline; and (3) the elective component that provides the possibility for personal exploration, enhancement, and development to complement the rest of the degree program (and might include a minor and/or a certificate program).

 Requirements for the Baccalaureate Degree

 - Completion of a minimum of 120 units for the Bachelor of Arts and the Bachelor of Science.
 Completion of the minimum number of units which could range from 120 to 132 required by the major program for the Bachelor of Fine Arts or Bachelor of Music degrees.
 See the description of the requirements for each major for the specific number of units required.
 There are restrictions (below) on how many units in certain categories may be counted toward the minimum unit requirement.

 - Completion of at least 40 upper-division units (courses numbered 300-499).
 No course taken at any community college may count toward fulfillment of these 40 units.